 Our integrated understanding of peptide chemistry and molecular biology as it relates to the physiological functions of stabilized and cell-penetrating peptides forms the basis of our ability to generate novel product candidates.
-We seek to rationally design sequences of amino acids and "staple" them with hydrocarbon bonds that maintain their natural alpha-helical shape, the most common protein structure at the interface of protein-protein interactions.
+We seek to rationally design sequences of amino acids and "staple" them with hydrocarbon bonds into an alpha helix.
+Stapled peptides preserve their natural alpha helical configuration, which addresses and solves many of the inherent limitations of peptides, including poor biological stability (due to protein degradation), poor chemical stability (due to loss of helical configuration when removed from their natural protein scaffold), short plasma half-lives and the inability to effectively penetrate cell membranes to access desirable intracellular targets.
+The broad utility of maintaining the alpha helix is derived from the fact that it is the most common protein structure at the interface of protein-protein interactions and, as exploited by our stapled peptides, is a necessary shape to retain the intended biological activity of the therapeutic molecule.

 Our approach is to target high value and historically undruggable intracellular and extracellular targets with this novel class of molecules.
-In the case of cancer, pathways that incorporate protein-protein interactions with an alpha helix, and that, therefore, may be amenable to our approach and the focus of our future research, include p53 and may include other transcription factors and signaling proteins such as Ras, Myc, \$\mathcal{B}\$-Catenin, the Bcl family of proteins and HIF-1a.
-Importantly, while the critical role of these targets in biological processes has been known for decades, there are no approved therapeutics that directly engage these targets other than one therapeutic that inhibits Bcl-2.
-While the conventional approaches to modulate these significant targets have been based on small molecules, we believe that our ability to target and activate or inhibit key intrinsic cellular proteins and their functions, including p53 and apoptosis, using our proprietary stapled peptides, may have potential advantages over approved drugs and drug candidates that work upstream at the cell surface or systemically by stimulating immune responses.
-By targeting a downstream pathway like p53 that is critical and preserved across a multitude of different cancers, our approach may allow for utility in a broader set of cancer patients.
-In addition, we believe that our approach may circumvent resistance mechanisms that characterize many of the most virulent cancers.
+In the case of cancer, pathways that incorporate protein-protein interactions with an alpha helix, and that, therefore, may be amenable to our approach and the focus of our future research, include p53 and may include transcription factors and signaling proteins such as Ras, Myc, \(\mathbb{R}\)-Catenin, the Bcl family of proteins and HIF-1a.
+Importantly, while the critical role of these targets in biological processes has been known for decades, there are few, if any, approved therapeutics that directly modulate these targets, and we therefore believe that our approach represents an important opportunity for developing novel drugs and addressing unmet medical need.
+We believe that if we are able to complete development and obtain approval of ALRN-6924, ALRN-6924 could be the first stapled peptide therapeutic to receive marketing approval.